Brought to you by:

 NASFAA receives many requests each year for consumer information checklists.
 However, given the range of school sectors and school types, one size does not fit all.
 We invite you to share your consumer information checklists with your NASFAA colleagues.
 We will publish checklists received and make them available to the membership to use as examples.
 Take this opportunity to share what you do to stay on top of consumer information disclosure requirements.

-Make the most of your time at the national conference by planning ahead.
-NASFAA offers a variety of learning formats — interest sessions, peer to peer sessions, and workshops — to maximize your educational experience.
+The NASFAA National Conference offers a variety of learning formats — interest sessions, peer to peer sessions, and workshops — to maximize your educational experience.
 See the full schedule of activities, posted on the conference website under the "Learn" tab.
 Use the "Search Schedule" tab to search for sessions by typing in keywords, a presenter's name, or the title.
 Looking for a favorite speaker?
 Search the alphabetical Speaker List.
 The conference is packed with "must attend" sessions — register today.
-Early bird ends April 28.

 Based on feedback from users and financial aid professionals, on May 14, 2017 the Department will implement several enhancements to improve the FSA ID experience.

 The Department has updated the record layout for the National Student Loan Data System (NSLDS) School Portfolio Report.
 This report provides a school with information about all William D. Ford Federal Direct Loan (Direct Loan) and/or Federal Family Education Loan (FFEL) program loans associated with its school code.